Our Vision & Values

 Mrs Evans leads

 Nothing is more important than the safety and well-being of our pupils.
-Our designated safeguarding lead is Joanne Evans.
-As a child protection specialist and safer recruitment trainer, she is the first point of contact across our schools and oversees our robust approach to all aspects of safeguarding, including child protection.
+Our 'designated safeguarding lead' is Joanne Evans.
+As a child protection specialist, she is the senior point of contact across our schools and oversees our effective approach to all aspects of keeping pupils safe, including child protection.

 The three key pieces of statutory guidance our keeping children safe policy is based upon are:

 - To say that staff know the pupils well, have high aspirations for them and are highly committed, is to understate the quality of the school’s work.